Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Do I need to apply to multiple UC campuses?

-Most students do.
-Since the application is shared, applying to several increases options.
+Yes.
+Since the application is shared, applying to multiple campuses increases your chances.

 What matters most?